This is the medical plan for all racing activities while at Seven Springs Mountain Resort.

 - Any dispatch from the clinic can use snowmobile to access the injury site.

-- Mutual Aid Medical Services (ALS Ambulance Service) is stationed at the clinic as well, with a state certified paramedic & EMT.
+- Somerset Ambulance (ALS Ambulance Service) is stationed at the clinic as well, with a state certified paramedic & EMT.

 - Patients with non-life threatening injuries are transported to either Somerset or Johnstown Hospitals with a travel time of 20 minutes with clear roads.